-Gluteal dysfunction can be a common problem among our fitness clients and can lead to a cascade of other kinetic chain issues if not corrected.
+Gluteal dysfunction can be a common problem among our personal training clients and can lead to a cascade of other kinetic chain issues if not corrected.
 The gluteal muscles—the largest in the body–are, in Old English, “protuberances which form the rump.”
 Each protuberance may weigh up to ~ 5 pounds, which is an enabler for an athlete’s explosive power in events like sprinting or Olympic Weight Lifts.

 Clients perform better in strength, stamina, stability, and stretching regimens when their gluteal muscles are activated1 and strong.
 Two community benchmarks for relative gluteal strength are: